Farbfetzen/Wireworld/README.md

 ```

 ### Examples
 An AND gate.
 Conductor cells are orange, electron heads are blue and electron tails are red.
-The inputs are on the left and the output is to the right.
+The inputs are on the left, the output is to the right.
 ![and gate](screenshot_and_gate.png)

 A half adder.
 Left are the two inputs.
 Top right is the ones output and bottom right is the twos output.